chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Prototype 2](../week-02/media/proto-02.webp)
 **Moving compute to Raspberry Pi**

-I still need to figure out how the Pi can use the LEDs to display system state.
-Besides, I need to program some microcontroller to meet the requirements of this class.
-Can we go one level deeper?
+I still needed to figure out how the Pi could use the LEDs to display system state.
+Besides, I needed to program some microcontroller to meet the requirements of this class.
+Could we go one level deeper?

 ## Move audio processing to hand unit